NEW DISPLAY GARDEN TO FEATURE INNOVATIVE LANDSCAPE PLAN

 Part of the charm of the new Kris Jarantoski Campus Garden, when complete, will be the surprise—you won't know what's around the corner.
 The Jarantoski Campus Garden will include a winding garden and an interpretive walk.
 A path will follow the length of the greenhouses and nursery on the Jarantoski Campus.
 The path will lead visitors through areas of bald cypress trees, dawn redwoods, and European beech hedges, without revealing what lies beyond the next curve.
 The interpreted views into the nursery and greenhouses will allow the public to see the fascinating techniques used in the art and science of horticulture.

-Noted Belgian landscape architect Peter Wirtz is designing the Jarantoski Campus Garden.
-His innovative landscape plan will unite the entire south campus, including the Daniel F. and Ada L. Rice Plant Conservation Science Center and the plant production facilities, with Evening Island and Dixon Prairie.
+Wirtz International Landscape Architects, the noted Belgian firm, is designing the Jarantoski Campus Garden.
+Their innovative landscape plan will unite the entire south campus, including the Daniel F. and Ada L. Rice Plant Conservation Science Center and the plant production facilities, with Evening Island and Dixon Prairie.
 Wirtz plans to give "this relatively unknown part of the Garden a new soul."